Teacher burnout is a real thing.

 I grew my school family

-because I refused to limit myself to stay safe and not venture into the unknown.
+because I refused to limit myself to staying safe and not venturing into the unknown.

 The unknown is good… and in my case great!